jackspedicey312/OP.GG/accessibility-report.md

 Our program provides equal access to features and information regardless of the user's ability.
 For example, it avoids requiring complex technical skills to operate and a high cognitive load, making it accessible to all users.
 Future improvements could include incorporating high-contrast color modes or avoiding color reliance to ensure accessibility for users with color vision deficiencies.
+We can further implement a setting where users can choose the language to display information and also include more regions where League of Legends is played.
 2. Flexibility in Use
 Our program can fetch data for different summoners in various regions and accommodates different user needs.
 In the future, we could include customizable views or options to prioritize specific statistics based on user